David Steinberg (journalist)

 David Steinberg (1932 – March 8, 2017) was a journalist for the New York Herald Tribune and president of PR Newswire.
 He received the first distinguished business journalism award for newspapers in 1958.

 Early life

 Steinberg was born to Rosalie and Harry Steinberg in the Bronx, New York, in 1932.
 He had a sister named Abby.
 Steinberg attended DeWitt Clinton High School in the Bronx and graduated from the City College of New York (CCNY) in 1953.

 Career

 New York Herald Tribune

 Steinberg started working for the New York Herald Tribune in junior high school as a messenger collecting hand-written stock quotes for the newspaper's financial statisticians.
 In college, he was the Tribune's college correspondent for CCNY.
 He became a copy editor in the business and financial news department before graduating.
 He was the newspaper's business editor by 1956.

 Writing for the Tribune, Steinberg traveled extensively and interviewed heads of state, including Fidel Castro.

-In 1958, Steinberg was honored with one of the first two Gerald Loeb awards, the first awards for distinguished business and financial journailism.
+In 1958, Steinberg was honored with one of the first two Gerald Loeb Awards, the first awards for distinguished business and financial journalism.